 Dueling pianos, escape rooms and men’s hockey downtown are among the other planned events

-Journalist Anderson Cooper, anchor of CNN’s Anderson Cooper 360° and a correspondent for CBS’s 60 Minutes, will be the Student Government Distinguished Speaker at Rochester Institute of Technology’s Brick City Homecoming & Family Weekend, Oct.
+Journalist Anderson Cooper, anchor of CNN’s Anderson Cooper 360° and a correspondent for CBS’s 60 Minutes, will be the Student Government Distinguished Speaker at Rochester Institute of Technology’s Brick City Homecoming and Family Weekend, Oct.
 18-20.

 The weekend typically draws 17,000 participants to RIT’s campus and the Rochester area.
 It features more than 100 events during three days.